amamina/VCF-Processing-Pipeline-R/README.md

 VCF files are powerful, but they’re not exactly user-friendly if you just want to quickly inspect variants or share results.
 This pipeline helps bridge that gap by:
--Understanding of the VCF format
+,Understanding of the VCF format
--Use of R for bioinformatics data processing
+,Use of R for bioinformatics data processing
--Data extraction from specialized genomic formats -Export to analysis-friendly formats (CSV/XLSX) -Handling metadata and genotype information separately -Creation of a reproducible workflow
+,Data extraction from specialized genomic formats ,Export to analysis-friendly formats (CSV/XLSX) ,Handling metadata and genotype information separately ,Creation of a reproducible workflow
 This project is a simple but complete workflow for handling VCF files in R and turning them into something easier to explore in Excel.